Latimer-Caleb/Latimer-Caleb.github.io/readme.md

-This repo holds the source code for my Portfolio project. v1 was standalone html/css v2 was bootstrap with jquery v3 is pure.css vanillajs and jquery
+This repo holds the source code for my Portfolio project. v1 was standalone html/css v2 was bootstrap v3 is pure.css v4 is bootstrap with less